Digital has transformed retail. That’s pretty obvious.

-“It's easy for retailers to get hyper focused on sales and move more and more ad dollars to the campaigns driving the very lowest cost per acquisition,” says Carissa McStay, Silverback’s director of client services.
-“Search and shopping campaigns is were we tend to see this happen most often.
-The problem is, focusing only on those bottom-funnel strategies neglects the top of the funnel, which can limit volume and cause even bottom funnel campaign CPAs to increase over time.”
+“It's easy for retailers to get hyper-focused on sales and move more and more ad dollars to the campaigns driving the very lowest cost per acquisition,” says Carissa McStay, Silverback’s director of client services.
+“Search and shopping campaigns is where we tend to see this happen most often.
+The problem is, focusing only on those bottom-funnel strategies neglects the top of the funnel, which can limit volume and cause even bottom-funnel campaign CPAs to increase over time.”

 How can retailers take their eyes off of the instant gratification (and diminishing returns) of chasing low CPLs?
 By keeping an eye on what works today and what will work tomorrow.

 - Video.
 We are all told that video is the new standard for successful ad and content campaigns.
 So why don’t more retailers pursue digital video solutions?
 Cost is a factor, but agencies like Silverback have found ways to mitigate overhead while optimizing performance.

 - Social Media.
 Everyone knows by now that social media has transformed society — and yet many retailers still have lackluster social presences.
 Social retail marketing tools are improving regularly — Instagram now gives customers the ability to make purchases in-app — so why is social still being “figured out?”

 Thirty percent of all time spent online by Americans is spent on social media.
 It’s almost shocking to say that, after all these years, retailers still need to optimize their social presence.

 - CX.
 Personalized content experiences, artificial intelligence and machine learning may seem outside the grasp of retailers who have traditionally struggled to execute on digital.